dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/Plan-active.md

 3. **Type Flexibility**: Users choose appropriate type (String for literals, Var for dynamic values)

 **TrimString Operation**:
-1. **Clean Text Extraction**: Easily remove unwanted prefixes, suffixes, or labels from extracted text
+1. **Clean Text Extraction**: Removes unwanted prefixes and/or suffixes from extracted text
-2. **Pattern Removal**: Remove repeated patterns or specific substrings
+2. **Start/End Only**: Only trims from the beginning and end of the string, not middle occurrences
 3. **Flexible Arguments**: Works with both literal strings and variable references
 4. **Chainable**: Output can be stored in variables for use in subsequent operations